Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Dynamical Lie Algebras for GM-QAOAs

-To summarize, $W$ separates into two natural components: \begin{itemize} \item the subspace $\widetilde{W}$, which contains all directions orthogonal to the projections of $\xi$, \item and the subspace $W_0$, which is spanned precisely by the nontrivial components of $\xi$ along the level-set decomposition.
-This refined splitting is particularly well-suited for analyzing the action of the Grover mixer, since $\mathcal{G}_M$ acts as $-1$ on $\xi$ and annihilates its orthogonal complement. \end{itemize}
+The splitting \eqref{simplifiedDecompForGmax} is particularly well suited for analyzing the action of the Grover mixer, since $G_M= \ket{\xi}\bra{\xi}$ acts as the identity on $\ket\xi$ and annihilates its orthogonal complement.
+Hence, $G_M$ acts trivially on $\widetilde{W}$, while its restriction to $W_0$ is represented by the matrix